History of Cryotherapy

 During a WBC session the brain releases enhanced levels of endorphins and norepinephrine (a hormone and neurotransmitter than controls inflammation) leading to vasoconstriction, and the subsequent circulation and delivery of oxygen rich, toxin flushed, blood throughout the body.
-Regular cryotherapy can also reduce muscle fatigue during exercise and the time needed to recover afterward, increase cellular survival and strengthen the immune system, and relieve pain by reducing inflammation body wide and numbing sore muscles.
-Cryotherapy has also been used to treat aging and various skin symptoms by promoting cell rejuvenation and boosting collagen levels, leading to a reduction in the signs of wrinkles, and a tightening of the skin.
+Regular cryotherapy can reduce muscle fatigue during exercise and the time needed to recover afterward, and relieve pain by reducing inflammation and numbing sore muscles.
+Cryotherapy has also been used to treat aging and various skin symptoms by promoting cell rejuvenation and boosting collagen levels.

 When Cryotherapy is a part of your routine, you can train harder, stronger and longer.
 Reduced muscle fatigue during exercise and controlled inflammation allows for less time needed to recover, allowing you to reach your goals faster.

 Clients will burn calories during and for a short period immediately following cryo sessions as your body initiates thermogenesis in order to heat itself.
 Many clients also experience an increased metabolism after routnine WBC, as thermogenesis triggers the burning of mitochondria rich brown fat cells within the body.
 Results may vary depending on the individual diet and exercise level.

 Health and Wellness is more than diet and exercise; it is a lifestyle.
 Help boost your health, NATURALLY, through cryotherapy.

 WBC aides in naturally controlling painful inflammation throughout the body.
 WBC has also shown to be a positive treatment for pain management by flushing toxins from joints and muscles and numbing skin and muscles during cryotherapy sessions.